-Contact an experienced Columbus spinal cord injury lawyer at Babin Law.
-We can answer all of your questions and help you determine whether you are eligible for compensation for your injuries.
+Contact an experienced Columbus spinal cord injury lawyer at Babin Law, LLC.
+We will try to answer all of your questions and help you determine whether you are eligible for compensation for your injuries.
 We offer a free consultation, and there are no fees unless you win your case.

 Spinal cord injuries are among the most severe injuries a person can suffer.
 The trauma to the spine leaves a lot of people paralyzed or with severe disabilities that will affect them for the rest of their lives.
-In many instances, injury victims are placed in this life changing position due to someone else's negligence.
-In this case, you need to contact a personal injury lawyer at Babin Law, LLC to analyze your case, prepare your personal injury claim and negotiate your settlement or represent you in a lawsuit.
+In many instances, injury victims are placed in this life-changing position due to someone else’s negligence.
+In this case, you should contact a Columbus personal injury lawyer at Babin Law, LLC.
+We will analyze your case, and if we’re able to assist we will prepare your personal injury claim and negotiate your settlement or represent you in a lawsuit.

-An experienced Columbus OH spinal cord injury lawyer will seek the maximum compensation you are entitled to receive.
-You will not be left with life changing injuries and the burden of medical expenses, cost of assistive devices and home modifications, while unable to resume your job activities and earn an income.
+An experienced Columbus spinal cord injury attorney will seek the maximum compensation for your losses.
+This can assist with the losses associated with life-changing injuries and the burden of medical expenses, cost of assistive devices, and home modifications, all while being unable to resume your job activities and earn an income.

-What Are the Causes of Spinal Caused Injuries?
+What Are the Causes of Spinal Cord Injuries?

-In our experience, most spinal cord injury victims were involved in various types of traffic accidents, or a workplace accident.
-These are highly severe accidents, leaving the victims, not just with spinal injuries, but also with traumatic brain injuries and internal organ damage.
+In our experience, most spinal cord injury victims were involved in various types of traffic accidents or workplace accidents.
+These can be severe accidents, leaving the victims with not just spinal cord injuries but also with traumatic brain injuries and internal organ damage.

-Thus, some of the most common causes of such personal injury cases handled by the experienced attorneys at Babin Law, LLC are:
+Some of the most common causes of spinal cord injury cases handled by the experienced attorneys at Babin Law, LLC are:

 Motor Vehicle Accidents